The APCO Bone Health QI Tool Kit - Putting a brake on fractures in the world's most populous & fastest ageing region

-NEW DELHI, May 24 - (ACN Newswire) - An osteoporotic fracture occurs every three seconds worldwide.
-With more than 50 per cent of the world's hip fractures expected to occur in the Asia Pacific (AP) region over the next two decades, the Asia Pacific Consortium on Osteoporosis (APCO) has launched a Bone Health QI Tool Kit today to promote quality improvement (QI) of osteoporosis care.
+SELANGOR, MALAYSIA, May 24 - (ACN Newswire) - An osteoporotic fracture occurs every three seconds worldwide.1 With more than 50 per cent of the world's hip fractures expected to occur in the Asia Pacific (AP) region over the next two decades, the Asia Pacific Consortium on Osteoporosis (APCO) has launched a Bone Health QI Tool Kit today (May 24, 2022), to promote quality improvement (QI) of osteoporosis care.

 This comprehensive tool kit, that encompasses multiple components in the screening, diagnosis and management of osteoporosis, is a world-first of its kind, said Dr Manju Chandran, APCO Chairperson and Director of the Osteoporosis and Bone Metabolism Unit, Singapore General Hospital, Singapore.